IBMPredictiveAnalytics/SPSSINC_CENSOR_TABLES/Readme.md

 # SPSSINC CENSOR TABLES
-## Censor cells of a pivot table based on the values of a test s
+## Censor cells of a pivot table based on the values of a test statistic
  Use this command to blank out or otherwise obscure cells in the most recent pivot table of a selected type based on the value of a specified statistic in the table.
-For example, you can blank out   cell statistics based on small counts or blank out insignificant cor  relations in a correlation matrix.
+For example, you can blank out cell statistics based on small counts or blank out insignificant correlations in a correlation matrix.

 ---
 Requirements
 ----
-- IBM SPSS Statistics 18 or later
+- IBM SPSS Statistics 18 or later and the corresponding IBM SPSS Statistics-Integration Plug-in for Python.

+For users with IBM SPSS Statistics version 22 or higher, the SPSSINC CENSOR TABLES extension bundle is installed as part of IBM SPSS Statistics-Essentials for Python.

 ---
 Installation intructions